cornious-on-the-cob/cornious-on-the-cob/README.md

 ## ✨ About Me
 💻 Currently, I’m focused on mastering HTML, CSS, and JavaScript while exploring UI/UX design.
 In the future, I plan to dive into game development to combine my love for art, storytelling, and interactive design.

-## 🐾 Outside of coding, I’m passionate about

-🎨 Art and photography

-🐱 My two cats (ask me about them!)

-🏋️ Working out

-🎶 Music of all kinds

-🎮 Video games (hope to make one someday!)

 ## 🌱 What I’m Working On

 Building my front-end skills with real-world projects